The Fate of the Furious: Plot

-Dom infiltrates a military separatist base in Russia to use the EMP device to disable security and a nuclear submarine, enabling Cipher to hijack it and attempt to use its arsenal to trigger a nuclear war.
-They are intercepted by the team, who shut down the submarine's nuclear weapons and drive toward the gates that would prevent the sub from leaving to sea, while being pursued by separatists.
-Deckard, who faked his death with the help of Magdalene, teams up with Owen and infiltrates Cipher's plane to rescue Dom's son.
+They are intercepted by the team, who shut down the submarine's nuclear weapons and drive toward the gates that would prevent the sub from leaving to the sea, while being pursued by separatists.
+Deckard, who faked his death with the help of Magdalene and Dom's former crew members Leo and Santos, teams up with Owen and infiltrates Cipher's plane to rescue Dom's son.
+Once Deckard reports that the child is safe, Dom turns on Cipher and kills Rhodes before rejoining his team.
+Cipher fires an infrared homing missile at Dom's Charger, but he breaks away from his team and lures the missile to the trailing submarine.
+The team blocks Dom from the explosion as the submarine is destroyed.
+After defeating Cipher's henchmen, Deckard confronts Cipher, who escapes by parachute.

-Once Deckard reports that the child is safe, Dom turns on Cipher and kills Rhodes, before rejoining his team.
-Outraged, Cipher fires an infrared homing missile at Dom's Charger, but he breaks away from his team and lures the missile to the trailing submarine.
-The team forms a vehicular blockade and shields Dom from the ensuing explosion as the submarine is destroyed.
-Deckard reaches the front of the plane and confronts Cipher, who escapes by parachute.
-Mr. Nobody and his protégé visit Dom and his team in New York City to report that Cipher is still at large.
-Hobbs has his record cleared and is offered his DSS job back, but he declines and chooses to spend more time with his daughter.
-Deckard delivers Dom his son, putting his differences aside with Dom and Hobbs, and is accepted into their family.
-Dom names his son Brian and celebrates with his friends.
+Mr. Nobody informs Dom's team that Cipher is still at large.
+Hobbs has his record cleared and is offered his DSS job back but declines to spend more time with his daughter.
+Deckard delivers Dom's son, setting aside differences, and is accepted into the family.
+Dom names his son Brian and celebrates with friends.